refraction-ray/iastu-hpc2-manual/users/basics/storage.md

 **Note:** User files have no backup and no guaranteen unless special request to the administrator.
 So never ever store valuable files only in the cluster.

+**Update:** Currently all files stored in `/home/<user>` folder would have backup in daily basis by default. **However, we still have no promise on the data in the cluster, they might be lost.** Backup important file by your own.

 No matter where your files stored, it is highly recommend that all of your files are save in a directory named after your user name.

 **TL;DR**